An0nUD4Y/AV-EDR-Lab-Environment-Setup/Readme.md

 ## Credits
 - Thanks to MaldevAcademy Discord Members for initial List
-- Thanks to [@dobin](https://github.com/dobin) , For Providing a list of more resources and EDR Comparison table.
+- Thanks to [@dobin](https://github.com/dobin) , For Providing a list of additional resources and open Source EDR Comparison table.